ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

   'Tutorial: Setting up an IPFS gateway on Google Cloud Platform (Stacktical)': https://blog.stacktical.com/ipfs/gateway/dapp/2019/09/21/ipfs-server-google-cloud-platform.html
 ---

-# IPFS Gateway
+# IPFS Gateways

 This document discusses:
-*   the several types of IPFS gateways;
+*   the several types of gateways;
 *   their roles in use of IPFS;
-*   appropriate situations for use of each type of gateway;
+*   appropriate situations for use of gateways;
 *   situations when you should avoid use of gateways;
 *   implementation guidelines.

 You should read this document if you want to:
 *   understand, at a conceptual level, how gateways fit into the overall use of IPFS;
-*   decide whether and what type of gateways to deploy for your use case;
+*   decide whether and what type of gateways to employ for your use case;
-*   understand how to develop and deploy gateways for your use case.
+*   understand, at a conceptual level, how to deploy gateways for your use case.

 ## 1. What is an IPFS gateway?
+Gateways provide workarounds for applications that do not support IPFS natively.

-Errors occur when a browser that does not support IPFS attempts access to IPFS content in the canonical form of
+For example, errors occur when a browser that does not support IPFS attempts access to IPFS content in the canonical form of
 ```
-ipfs://{contentID}
+ipfs://{contentID}/{optional path to resource}
 ```
 Other tools that rely solely on HTTP(S) (e.g., curl) encounter similar errors in accessing IPFS content in canonical form.